-None of those things are big anymore, but behind the scenes at VH1's Big in '04 Awards something much more momentous was brewing.
+None of those things are big anymore, but behind the scenes at VH1's Big in '04 Awards on Dec.
+1, something much more momentous was brewing.

-Well, neither of their lives would ever be the same, because they've been together ever since, but de Rossi emerged like a butterfly from her chrysalis, slowly but surely, finally embracing who she was.
+Of course, neither of their lives would ever be the same, because they've been together ever since, but de Rossi was the one who emerged like a butterfly from her chrysalis, finally embracing who she was.

-The Ally McBeal and Arrested Development star hadn't been avoiding relationships with women, not since her 1999 divorce from Mel Metcalfe, anyway.
-(The Australian actress says she married him for the green card, but in the end she couldn't bring herself to take advantage of their "great, caring relationship.")
-In fact, she was in a relationship with writer and filmmaker Francesca Gregorini when she met DeGeneres.
+The now-50-year-old hadn't been avoiding relationships with women, or at least she hadn't since her 1999 divorce from Mel Metcalfe.
+(The Australian actress said she married him for the green card, but in the end she couldn't bring herself to take advantage of their "great, caring relationship.")

-But as she would soon admit, as she tottered into the real-deal spotlight as the partner of one of the most famous openly gay women in the world, she hadn't really been living her life all the way out.
+But as De Rossi would soon admit, as she tottered into the real-deal spotlight as the partner of one of the most famous openly gay women in the world, she hadn't really been living her life all the way out.

 De Rossi let photographs taken of her with Gregorini over the course of their two-year relationship, during which they lived for a time together in Vancouver, do the talking for her.
-But she herself would change the subject when interviewers asked if she was gay.
+But she would change the subject when interviewers asked about her sexuality.
 She didn't talk about that part of her private life at all, at least not publicly, until she was with DeGeneres.

-She revealed that just days beforehand she had come out to the last person on her list, her 98 1/2-year-old grandmother in her native Australia, who initially thought she said "Alan," not "Ellen."
+She revealed to The Advocate in 2005 that, just days beforehand, she had come out to the last person on her list, her 98 1/2-year-old grandmother in her native Australia, who initially thought she said "Alan," not "Ellen."

 DeGeneres' public coming out, meanwhile, occurred on the April 14, 1997, cover of TIME magazine, so she was fully aware of how much of a conversation simply living one's truth could start.